scandukuri/assistant-gate/README.md

 ### Setup local directories

 By default, all data and model checkpoints are saved in subdirectories under a directory called `/scr/andukuri/assistant-gate-hgx`.
 Make sure you adjust file paths as necessary.
+The final contents of the directory - corresponding to the paper's results - can be accessed [here](https://drive.google.com/file/d/1nt3J2LPANKvGmcKXhvoKgX7e4K_dJT2m/view?usp=sharing).

 ### Setup Weights & Biases (training only)